DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/apis/_index.md

 **shared APIs (remote APIs)**

-These APIs are shared between multiple frontends - or generally speaking, multiple clients.
-They are typically deployed on a different server, and can only be called via the BFF host.
+These APIs are deployed on a different host than the BFF, e.g. because they need to be shared between multiple frontends - or generally speaking, multiple clients.
+These APIs can only be called via the BFF host acting as a proxy.